Yandere

 Psychology

 There is no targeted clinical research on yandere attraction, so explanations are speculative.
-The pull is usually framed as the appeal of being wanted absolutely, the drama of high-stakes devotion, and the safe thrill of danger experienced through fiction, the same containment that lets people enjoy horror or true-crime stories without wishing to be near the events.
+The pull is usually framed as the appeal of being wanted absolutely, the drama of high-stakes devotion, and the safe thrill of danger experienced through fiction, the same containment that lets people enjoy horror or true crime without wishing to be near the events.
 Fantasising about an obsessive fictional partner is common and benign; it does not indicate a desire to stalk, coerce or be coerced in real life.
-The Joyal & Carpentier (2017) survey of paraphilic interests reinforces the broader point that many intense fantasies are widespread and do not predict harmful behaviour.
+The Joyal & Carpentier (2017) survey of paraphilic interests supports the broader point that many intense fantasies are widespread and do not predict harmful behaviour.

 Safety, consent & law